mendix/docs/content/appstore/app-services/speech-to-text.md

    * **Enable language selection** – when set to **Yes**, your users can select different languages in your app
    * **language**  – sets the default language using a [language code](#supported-languages) (if empty, the default language is `en-US`)
 * **Events** tab
-  * **On transcript** – by binding a string attribute to the **transcript** property, this attribute will store real-time speech to text transcription result of a natural speech segment (such as a sentence), you can then set your custom action that is executed when a transcript is received.
+  * **On transcript** – by binding a string attribute to the **transcript** property, which stores the real-time speech-to-text transcription result of a natural speech segment (for example a sentence), you can then set your custom **Action** that is executed when a transcript is received
-     * **transcript**  – storing a real-time natural language segment transcription result upon successful speech to text conversion
+     * **transcript**  – stores the transcription result of a real-time natural language segment (for example a sentence) upon successful speech-to-text conversion
      * **Action** – sets which action is executed when the transcript is received (if empty, no action is executed)
   * **On error** – by binding a string attribute to the **Error** property, you can obtain the error message raised by the back-end service and set a custom action that is executed when an error occurs
      * **Error** – sets a string attribute as the error message